-U.S. tropical cyclone direct fatalities
+U.S. Direct Fatalities

-Hurricane water in one of its many forms (surge, flooding, or waves) accounts for about 88% of the direct fatalities from tropical cyclones in the United States.
+Hurricane water in one of its many forms (surge, flooding, or waves) accounts for about 90% of the direct fatalities from tropical cyclones in the United States.

-When this is broken down to specific causes, as shown on the pie chart, you can see that storm surge has been the deadliest hazard associated with tropical cyclones in the United States during the past 50 years.
-Storm surge is responsible for roughly 50% of all deaths associated with tropical cyclones.
+When this is broken down to specific causes, as shown on the pie chart, you can see that storm surge has been the deadliest hazard associated with tropical cyclones in the United States during the 50 years from 1963-2012, responsible for roughly 50% of all deaths associated with tropical cyclones.
+In the recent decade from 2013-2023, storm surge direct deaths have only accounted for about 11% of fatalities while freshwater flooding fatalities have seen an increase.